rybla/modular-blog/README.md

 The `modular-blog-app` package contains the application code.

-The `modular-blog-gen` package contains runnable modules for generating and bundling Purescript files in `modular-blog-app`.
+The `modular-blog-generate` package contains runnable modules for generating and bundling Purescript files in `modular-blog-app`.
   - runnable module `GenerateEndpoints` that for each `Page` in `content`:
     - import the `Page`
-    - generate a runnable module in `app` of the same name
+    - generate a runnable module in `modular-blog-app` of the same name
   - runnable module `BundleApp` that for each `Page` in `content`:
     - use spago to bundle the runnable module of the `Page` in `modular-blog-app` to the appropriate location in `docs/`